Top 3 Advantages of Earning a Medical Administration Degree

 - Medical records clerk

 - Health information specialist

 A lot of medical administrative specialists are able to advance their careers from the level of an assistant to a more supervisory or management role.
 In fact, a number of professional organizations exist to help those within this field expand their opportunities.
 They even offer ways to earn voluntary credentials—such as medical office manager certification—that many employers greatly value and respect.
 Two of the most prominent organizations of this kind include the Professional Association of Health Care Office Management (PAHCOM) and the American Association of Healthcare Administrative Management (AAHAM).

 When it comes to how much you can make, the numbers are just as promising.
-For example, in 2018, the average annual salary for a full-time medical secretary in the U.S. was over $37,090.
+According to the Occupational Employment Statistics program, the average annual salary for a full-time medical secretary in the U.S. was $37,090 in 2018.
 But many medical office professionals earned well above that amount.
 That's particularly true for those in more advanced supervisory roles.
-The median salary for health or medical services managers was over $99,730.***
+The average salary for health or medical services managers was $113,730.